SaidBoudad/EasyHomeManagement/README.md

 Choose a Technology Stack: Select the appropriate technologies for our web application.
 We will use popular web development frameworks Java17 and spring boot 3.1.2 , and thymeleaf for the frontend(thymeleaf is a server-side Java template engine that allows you to create dynamic web pages by blending your HTML templates with Java code.
 It acts as a "motor" or engine for rendering templates, where you can embed dynamic data and expressions directly into your HTML templates using Thymeleaf's syntax.
 Thymeleaf templates are processed on the server side to generate the final HTML content that is sent to the client's browser.
 This allows you to create dynamic and data-driven web pages without needing to write extensive JavaScript code on the client side.).

 Develop the Backend: Implement the backend logic to handle inventory management, budget tracking, and buying planning.
-This involves creating APIs to interact with the database and handle user requests.
+This involves creating APIs to interact with the database and handle client requests.

-Design the Frontend: Create a user-friendly and responsive frontend that allows  to manage the inventory, budget, and buying planning to make the app visually appealing.
+Design the Frontend: Create a client-friendly and responsive frontend that allows  to manage the inventory, budget, and buying planning to make the app visually appealing.

-User Authentication: Implement user authentication and authorization to ensure that only authorized users can access and modify the data.
+User Authentication: Implement client authentication and authorization to ensure that only authorized users can access and modify the data.

 Low Stock Reminder: Set up a system that regularly checks the stock levels and sends  reminders when items are near to finish.